The Care of External Fixation Devices

-(DVTs and PEs are also potential complications following orthopaedic surgery and are therefore potential complications for those with external fixation devices.
-However, there is limited evidence that the clots can be caused by the use of the devices themselves, and rather are more likely a result of the surgery (Roberts et al, 2015)).
+DVTs and PEs are also potential complications following orthopaedic surgery and are therefore potential complications for those with external fixation devices.
+However, there is limited evidence that the clots can be caused by the use of the devices themselves.
+Rather, they are more likely a result of the surgery (Roberts et al, 2015).

 Pins within the external fixator can also loosen.
-This can then create an unstable fixator, which results in an unsuitable environment for bone healing, increased movement in the limb and pin site irritation, which is often a precursor for pin site infection.
-Pins can loosen for a variety of reasons, one of which being when the pin is uncoated it can lead to a fibrous tissue formation where the pin meets the bone (Ferreira & Marais 2012).
+This may then create an unstable fixator, which results in an unsuitable environment for bone healing, increased movement in the limb and pin site irritation, which is often a precursor for pin site infection.
+Pins can loosen for a variety of reasons, one being when the pin is uncoated, which can lead to a fibrous tissue formation where the pin meets the bone (Ferreira & Marais 2012).

-One of the most common risks involved when external fixation devices are used is infection.
-A pin site cannot heal whilst the pin and external fixator is in situ, therefore it is essential that pin site care is attended regularly to decrease the risk of potential infection.
+One of the most common risks of external fixation devices is infection.
+A pin site cannot heal whilst the pin and external fixator is in situ.
+Therefore, it is essential that the pin site is attended to regularly to decrease the risk of potential infection.

-One way of looking at pin site wound care is to think of a stab wound: a stab wound can’t heal if the knife is still in the wound, which is basically a description of a pin site wound.
-The healing of the site is prevented by the presence of the pin, therefore wound care revolves around keeping those sites clean and free from infection (Davies et al. 2005). (
+One way of looking at pin site wound care is to think of a stab wound: a stab wound can’t heal if the knife is still in the wound.
+The healing of the site is prevented by the presence of the pin, therefore, wound care revolves around keeping those sites clean and free from infection (Davies et al. 2005).

-There are many individual factors that can also increase the risk of the individual developing pin site infection.
-These include the patient's age, any pre-existing medical conditions, the cause of the need for the external fixation device, and the duration the device is needed.
+There are many individual factors that may also increase the risk of the individual developing a pin site infection.
+These include the patient's age, any pre-existing medical conditions, the reason why they need the external fixation device, and the duration the device is needed for.

-A study also found that weather can have an impact on pin site infections, with the rate of infections found to be higher during the warmer seasons (Kao et al. 2015).
+A study also found that weather can have an impact on pin site infections, with the rate of infections higher during the warmer seasons (Kao et al. 2015).

 The risk of developing a pin site infection increases with the length of time the fixation device is in place.
-Pin site infections will usually begin as cellulitis, and treatment of the infection will depend on the type of infection.
+Pin site infections will usually begin as cellulitis, and treatment will depend on the type of infection.

 In most cases, a minor superficial infection can be treated with increased pin site care in conjunction with oral antibiotic therapy (Walker 2012).
-Most infections respond to oral antibiotics as generally they are from a Staphylococcus Aureus infection, but sometimes they do extend into deeper tissues and bone causing osteomyelitis, septic arthritis and in some cases septicaemia (Walker 2012).
+Most infections respond to oral antibiotics, as generally they are caused by a Staphylococcus Aureus infection, but sometimes they extend into deeper tissues and bone, causing osteomyelitis, septic arthritis and in some cases septicaemia (Walker 2012).

 There is little evidence to support one type of pin care protocol over another, and this can be attributed to the fact that there is no validated grading system or definition for pin site infections (Lee et al. 2011).